dequelabs/axe-core/doc/frame-messenger.md

 Currently, axe-core will only require `replyHandler` to be called once, so promises can also be used here.
 This may change in the future, so it is preferable to make it possible for `replyHandler` to be called multiple times.
 Some axe-core [plugins](plugins.md) may rely on this feature.

 A second frameMessenger feature available to plugins, but not used in axe-core by default is to reply to a reply.
 This works by passing `replyHandler` a `responder` callback as a second argument.
-This requires a different setup, in which callbacks as stored based on their `channelId` property.
+This requires a different setup, in which callbacks are stored based on their `channelId` property.

 ```js
 // store handlers based on channelId